apache/spark/docs/configuration.md

 </tr>
 <tr>
     <td><code>spark.inputFormat.cache.enabled</code></td>
-    <td>false</td>
+    <td>true</td>
     <td>
       Whether to cache the inputFormat.
-If set to false (default), all tasks will has its own InputFormat object.
+If set to false, all tasks will has its own InputFormat object.
 If set to true, all tasks of an Executor will use one InputFormat object, so the InputFormat should be thread-safety.
     </td>
 </tr>
 <tr>